connexcs/docs/docs/apps/script.md

     !!! note
         Global Routing Priority means the script will run for every single call.
 You have 3 options to choose from:
-        * You can disable it if you don't want to use it
+        <br>* You can disable it if you don't want to use it</br>
-        * Run first or Run Last means this script will run first or after the Script Forge enabled in the Routing section.
+        <br>* Run first or Run Last means this script will run first or after the Script Forge enabled in the Routing section.</br>

 === "Schedule"